 Here's a risk tolerance barometer to consider.
 If your annual household net income is not greater than your potential portfolio loss in any given year, you are probably too aggressive in your risk exposure.
 For this couple, their portfolio loss limit is therefore around 24%.

 Point: Without a substantial liquid net worth, investing in risk-free assets beyond your emergency fund doesn't make sense.
 Take on more risk and focus on increasing your earnings and your savings.

 Time To Optimize Your Cash

 It was OK to let your cash sit idle earning 0.1% from 2010 – 2016, but not now.
-Now is the time to build a 12-month CD or bond step stool in six-month increments because a 12-month CD or 12-month bond is now competitive with inflation.
-It’s up to you to decide how much liquid cash you feel comfortable having that can be kept in a high yielding money market account.
+Now you can build a 12-month CD or bond step stool in six-month increments and be competitive with inflation.
+It's up to you to decide how much liquid cash you feel comfortable having in a high yielding savings account.
 I personally keep between 2% – 5% of my net worth in cash.

 If the yield curve inverts, you should shift a greater percentage of your investable assets into risk-free investments.
 At this juncture, your goal is to aggressively protect your wealth.
 Earning 2.5% – 3% guaranteed when the stock market goes down 20% feels just as good if not better than earning 23% when everybody else is only up 3%.

 Achieve Financial Freedom With A CD Step Stool